Democratization: United States

-Causes
+Causes and factors

 There is considerable debate about the factors which affect (e.g., promote or limit) democratization.
-Economic, cultural, and historical factors have been cited as impacting on the process.
-So too have historical and international factors.
-Moreover, some arguments are more structural in nature, while others focus on leadership and agency.
-It is useful to order the various arguments under different headings.
+Factors discussed include economic, political, cultural, individual agents and their choices, international and historical.

 Economic factors

 Economic development and modernization theory

-Scholars such as Seymour Martin Lipset; Carles Boix and Susan Stokes, and Dietrich Rueschemeyer, Evelyne Stephens, and John Stephens argue that economic development increases the likelihood of democratization.
-Initially argued by Lipset in 1959, this subsequently been referred to as modernization theory.
+Scholars such as Seymour Martin Lipset; Carles Boix, Susan Stokes,Dietrich Rueschemeyer, Evelyne Stephens, and John Stephens argue that economic development increases the likelihood of democratization.
+Initially argued by Lipset in 1959, this has subsequently been referred to as modernization theory.
 According to Daniel Treisman, there is "a strong and consistent relationship between higher income and both democratization and democratic survival in the medium term (10–20 years), but not necessarily in shorter time windows."
 Robert Dahl argued that market economies provided favorable conditions for democratic institutions.